kewne7768/evolve_automation/README.md

 ** By default, when using "Prioritize Steel" mode, all smelters will be set to Steel.
 If Iron is in demand, it will dedicate "Maximum Iron Ratio" % of smelters to Iron instead.
 ** When using the new "Configured Iron Ratio" mode, it will always split smelters according to that ratio.
 Even if it's 0.
 You do you.
 ** Note that Iridium is split off *first* when available (mimics old behavior).
 If you set the Iridium ratio to 0.3 and the Iron ratio to 0.5, then the real ratio will be 30% Iridium, 35% Iron, 35% Steel.
 * Prestige logging database.
 This can be enabled under Logging Settings.
-Unfortunately, at the moment, configuration for this feature is almost nonexistent aside from on/off.
-There is a builtin hard-coded graph available set up to accompany T4 farm runs with [this snippet](https://github.com/kewne7768/snippet-samples/blob/main/Prestige%20Log%20Milestones.js) installed.
-You can also export your run database to CSV or JSON and process it using your favorite data visualization tools.
+You can export your run database to CSV or JSON and process it using your favorite data visualization tools.
+This was originally intended to have more functionality, but I didn't get to it before [evolve-analytics](https://github.com/roman-vorobiov/evolve-analytics) vastly exceeded what I would've implemented; consider installing that instead.
 * Misc fixes I'd like to send back but haven't had the time to properly go and test

 You can find the official version by Volch [here](https://github.com/Vollch/Evolve-Automation).